ppy/osu-wiki/news/2026/2026-07-20-osucatch-world-cup-2026-concludes.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-bn" href="https://osu.ppy.sh/users/8266817">Natsuko</a></p>

-NM2 from the quarterfinals was absolutely amazing.
-I enjoyed it just as much as MM1 in the finals.
+[NM2](https://osu.ppy.sh/beatmapsets/2569980#fruits/5719035) from the Quarterfinals was absolutely amazing.
+I enjoyed it just as much as [MX1](https://osu.ppy.sh/beatmapsets/2577241#fruits/5741418) in the Finals.
 Both maps were fantastic, and I'd love to see more catch maps with songs like these as they're incredibly fun to play and listen.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/7592136" style="background-image: url('/wiki/shared/avatars/Daletto.jpg')"></a>